 “We know that we have passed from death to life, because we love our brothers.
 Anyone who does not love remains in death.”
 1 John 3:14

-Prejudice is no new thing.
+Conflict among believers is no new thing.
 In fact, the early Church was riddled with it.
 After thousands of years of being God’s chosen nation, the Jewish people had a hard time accepting that Gentiles could be grafted into God’s covenant of salvation through faith in Jesus.
-This caused a great deal of dissension among Christ followers.
-Jews, Samaritans, Greeks, Romans…as the Body of Christ grew in diversity; the potential for factions also grew.
+This caused a great deal of dissension among Christ's followers.
+Jews, Samaritans, Greeks, Romans…as the body of Christ grew in diversity, the potential for factions also grew.

 Jesus knew this would be the case.
 Perhaps that is why He made sure to show His love to so many “untouchables” while His disciples were watching.
-The Samaritan woman at the well, lepers, the woman caught in adultery, and the paralytic are just some of the lower class people that He went out of His way to meet, heal, and share the Gospel with.
-It is interesting that most of His encounters with the religious Pharisees, who were thought to be the most godly people, included rebukes and warnings.
+The Samaritan woman at the well, the lepers, the woman caught in adultery, and the paralytic are just some of the lower-class people that He went out of His way to meet, heal, and share the Gospel with.
+It is interesting that most of His encounters with the religious Pharisees, who were thought to be the godliest people, included rebukes and warnings.
 Yet, He called tax collectors and fishermen to follow Him.
 There is much to be learned from His example.